Here's how tech is responding to Charlottesville

 GoDaddy

-In the days since Charlottesville, several companies have bounced The Daily Stormer, which the Southern Poverty Law Center has identified as the top hate site in the US, from their services.
+In the days since Charlottesville, several companies have bounced The Daily Stormer, which the Southern Poverty Law Center has identified as the US's top hate site, from their services.

-GoDaddy, which originally provided hosting, over the weekend gave The Daily Stormer 24 hours to find hosting elsewhere.
+GoDaddy, which originally provided hosting, gave The Daily Stormer 24 hours to find hosting elsewhere.
 When The Daily Stormer tried to register with Google, the search giant canceled it.

 Cloudflare